merlinthemagic/MTS/README.md

 ### What is this?

 Simple, its a tool set for PHP.
-Currently comprised of two core components, shell and browser.
+Currently comprised of two core components shell and browser.

 This project strives to give developers the tools that let them automate processes that were designed for people.